dev9com/mybatis-sample/README.txt

 Simple example of how to use MyBatis with annotations.

+This example uses an embedded H2 database by default.
+This allows you to check the project out and immediately run a clean build via Maven (mvn clean verify).

-This example uses a MySQL Workbench file to describe the database.
-You can use that file to load in the (simple) database required by the project.
+In addition, a MySQL Workbench file is included, along with a sample MyBatis generator file.
+You can use these to explore more complex mappings.